 With such a wealth of interests at hand, students pursuing a criminal justice degree may be surprised at just how many different professional applications are available.

 Careers in criminal justice welcome individuals with diverse interests and skill sets.
 Whether you're interested in criminology, psychology, political science, social services, forensics or law, the odds are good that your criminal justice degree can set you on the right path.

 These jobs are largely dependent on your education level, area of specialization and relevant experience, and they typically fall into one of two categories: law enforcement or legal.

 Law enforcement refers to the practice of criminal justice, including policing and exploring the causes of criminal behavior and society's response to crime.
 The legal category involves aspects of providing services to individuals and businesses as a legal representative or as a public official in the courts.

 A closer look at some of the most prominent jobs in each category for criminal justice degree-holders can guide you in making the appropriate career choice.

 A bachelor's degree in an area of study such as criminal justice and three years of law school is needed to become a lawyer.
-A 10 percent growth in employment is forecast for this profession by the BLS.
+The BLS forecasts 10 percent growth in employment for this profession.
 Students interested in these career paths typically enjoy courses such as Legal Traditions, Legal and Justice Research Methods and Judicial Administration.

 In addition to those listed above, other careers in criminal justice include those pertaining to public administration, such as urban planning and public policy.
 Public administration careers are available at all levels of government and can also include work in the non-profit or social services sector.